yanbofang2/drudge_tmp/README.md

 In addition to fully considering the permutational symmetries of tensors and summations, Drudge provides a general framework for handling non-commutative algebraic systems.
-Currently, Drudge directly supports the [CCR and CAR algebras](https://en.wikipedia.org/wiki/CCR_and_CAR_algebras) for fermions and bosons, respectively, in many-body theory, general [Clifford algebras](https://en.wikipedia.org/wiki/Clifford_algebra), and the [su(2)
+Currently, Drudge directly supports the [canonical commutation relations (CCR) and canonical anticommutation relations (CAR) algebras](https://en.wikipedia.org/wiki/CCR_and_CAR_algebras) for fermions and bosons, respectively, in many-body theory, general [Clifford algebras](https://en.wikipedia.org/wiki/Clifford_algebra), and the [su(2)